Start Early, Save Plenty

 - Spend time with family and friends.

 - Consider geoarbitrage to minimize costs (which may also allow for being able to survive on 3% or less of annual withdrawals of the original amount).
 For example, there are several income tax-free states in the US.
 Or, many countries have high standards of living while being much more affordable than the US (e.g., Portugal, Czechia, Costa Rica).
 Plus, consider health care costs alone — these are MUCH cheaper in every country outside the US (you can even buy international health insurance that covers everywhere except the US).
-And if you are in a foreign country for most of a year you may qualify for the Foreign Earned Income Exclusion (FEIE).
+And if you are in a foreign country for most of a year while still earning non-passive income you may qualify for the Foreign Earned Income Exclusion (FEIE).

 - Roll over your 401(k) directly to a traditional IRA (there’s no penalty or taxes here).